Universidad Nacional Experimental del Táchira: Symbols and Hymn

 The UNET created its own symbols to demonstrate the autonomy that the university has against the other institutions around the country.
 It has three main symbols which are a flag, a hymn, and a motto.
 The flag is composed of blue and white colors and the University logo on the upper left.
 The hymn of the university is titled "Canto Universitario" which in English means "University song" and tells the story about important values the students must have to be part of the UNET and also mentions some regions of the Tachira state.
 Finally, the motto of the university that goes by "Somos del Tachira... su Universidad".
 Its translation to English means "We are from Tachira... your University" was created by the UNET students to make reference to who they are and where they are from.

 Campus

-The UNET main campus is located in the Avenue Universidad Paramillo, in the city of San Cristobal, Tachira, Venezuela and holds three principal buildings denominated by A, B, and C. The university also counts with several headquarters that work as regular classrooms for students to take their classes or farms where UNET students perform projects of field research for the agronomy and engineering courses they take at the main campus or the other headquarters.
+The UNET main campus is located in the Avenue Universidad Paramillo, in the city of San Cristobal, Tachira, Venezuela and holds three principal buildings denominated by A, B, and C. The university also has several headquarters that work as regular classrooms for students to take their classes or farms where UNET students perform projects of field research for the agronomy and engineering courses they take at the main campus or the other headquarters.
 The UNET headquarters for students to take their regular degree's classes and farms for the field research projects are located in different cities of the Tachira state such as: